definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/errata.md

 Suggest clarification:

-> * Tip The Fact attribute and the Asset class are defined in the Xunit namespace, for which there must be
+> * Tip The Fact attribute and the Assert class are defined in the Xunit namespace, for which there must be
 > a using statement in every test class.
-This is may be written with a `global using` statement in a single `Usings.cs` file (see Chapter 5 Understanding Global using Statements for details).
+This may be written with a `global using` statement in a single `Usings.cs` file (see Chapter 5 Understanding Global using Statements for details).

 ### On Page 134: